temporalio/documentation/docs/go/go-workers.md

 sidebar_label: Workers
 ---

-A worker or _worker service_ is a service that hosts the Workflow and Activity implementations.
-The worker polls the _Temporal service_ for tasks, performs those tasks, and communicates task execution results back to the _Temporal service_.
+A _worker service_ is a service that hosts Workflow and Activity implementations.
+A worker service starts one or more Workers.
+A Worker polls a Task Queue for tasks, and executes Workflows in response to tasks.
+When you call `ExecuteWorkflow()`, Temporal adds a new task to the Task Queue, and a Worker executes the task.

 Worker services are developed, deployed, and operated by Temporal customers.

-You can run a Temporal worker in a new or an existing service.
-Use the framework APIs to start the Temporal worker and link in all Activity and Workflow implementations that you require the service to execute.
+You can run a Worker in a new or an existing service.
+Use the framework APIs to start the Worker and link in all Activity and Workflow implementations that you require the service to execute.

 ```go
 package main